 The schemes have been closed to new members since 1 July 1992, apart from Islands members who were able to join up until 1995.

 3. Membership Data

-The membership data required to produce our actuarial calculations was provided by the Fund Administrator, Datacom Employer Services Limited and is effective as at 30 June 2017.
-During the 2016-17 year, the administration of the Scheme was transferred to the Authority's new administration system.
-The 30 June 2017 membership data has been produced from the new system.
+The membership data required to produce our actuarial calculations was provided by the Fund Administrator, Datacom Connect Limited, and is effective as at 30 June 2018.